PhilipDaniels/dotnetversioning/SetVersion/usage.md

 For a JSON file, the current version is determined by using a regular expression to find the first occurence of a "version" tag.
-This is designed to be compatible with the new `project.json` format used by NuGet 3 and the dotnet/cli toolset.
+This is designed to be compatible with the new `project.json` format used by NuGet 3 and the .Net Core CLI toolset.

 When writing, normally the `OUTFILE` will already exist.
 The new version will be written in a minimal-change manner, using a regular expression to change the old version to the new.
 This should